Concept English Philosophy

 8th Grade Unit & Lesson Plan Requirements, Establishing Rituals and Routines, and Unit 1 PDF

-Elective Curriculum Maps – Reading & Writing Workshop, Speech & Journalism, and College & Career Composition will be posted by June 3, 2016.
+Elective Curriculum Maps – General guidelines are provided for Reading & Writing Workshop, Speech & Journalism, and College & Career Composition.
+Information appears below.
 Teachers interested in teaching an English Elective must submit a syllabus, scope and sequence, and the unit resources they will be using for approval.

 ReadingWritingWorkshop9th2016-2017 (9th Grade, English I Companion Course)